311zzb/gitlet/gitlet-design.md

 #### `reset` command

-This command will write the current working directory, but only read persistence.
+This command will write the current working directory and clear the staging area.